RaresDrg/RaresDrg/README.md

 <br>

 <h2>📞 Let's Connect</h2>
-<p>‎‎&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I would like to invite you to explore my Linktree, where you can find various ways to connect with me.
+<div>‎‎&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I would like to invite you to explore my Linktree, where you can find various ways to connect with me.
 Your engagement means a lot to me, and I look forward to connecting with you.
-Please check out the following link: 🌐 <a href="https://linktr.ee/Rares_Dragan">https://linktr.ee/Rares_Dragan</a></p>
+Please check out the following link: 🌐 <a href="https://linktr.ee/Rares_Dragan">https://linktr.ee/Rares_Dragan</a></div>